Many people don’t know that LinkedIn has certain limits, which restrict your activity on the platform.

 LinkedIn simply wants to ensure its users are behaving properly and contributing to the community.
 And at SalesQL, we fully support this message.
 The goal of our product is to enhance the community and maximize your sales or recruitment prospects, not encourage our subscribers to game the system.

 However, we also want to give you the full facts about LinkedIn limits and ensure you don’t breach the platform’s usage conditions.
 Profiles viewed and enriched through SalesQL count towards the limits, so it’s important you know how to use our product properly.

 In this post, we’re going to give you all the info you need to understand the LinkedIn limits and avoid penalties when running your lead-gen searches.

 Before we get into the article, we want to make clear that our product is completely safe to use.
 Remember: SalesQL is an extremely well-established lead generation product.
-Over 200,000 professionals in 189 countries use SalesQL for streamlining their sales and recruiting operations, automate their prospecting and pursue their outreach campaigns by social and email.
+Over 200,000 professionals in 189 countries use SalesQL to streamline their sales and recruiting operations, automate their prospecting and pursue their outreach campaigns by social and email.

 Ok, so what’s the ‘top line’ on LinkedIn limits?

 LinkedIn imposes daily limits on several different kinds of activity.
 These include: